 The safety and integrity of the Company's existing and newly-developed infrastructure is also a top priority.
 All new assets are designed, constructed and commissioned with full consideration given to safety and integrity, and are brought in service only after all necessary requirements have been satisfied.
 The Company expects to spend approximately \$322 million in 2012 for pipeline integrity on the pipelines it operates, an increase of approximately \$78 million over 2011 primarily due to increased levels of in-line pipeline inspection on all systems.
-Under the approved regulatory models in Canada, non-capital pipeline integrity expenditures on NEB-regulated pipelines are treated on a flow-through basis and, as a result, these expenditures have no impact on TransCanada's earnings.
-Under the Keystone contracts, pipeline integrity expenditures are recovered through the tolling mechanism and, as a result, these expenditures have no impact on TransCanada's earnings.
-TransCanada's pipeline safety record in 2011 continued to be better than industry benchmarks.
-TransCanada experienced two pipeline breaks in 2011 on its operated pipelines.
+Under the approved regulatory models in Canada, non-capital pipeline integrity expenditures on NEB-regulated pipelines are treated on a flow-through basis and, as a result, these expenditures have no impact on TCPL's earnings.
+Under the Keystone contracts, pipeline integrity expenditures are recovered through the tolling mechanism and, as a result, these expenditures have no impact on 2011 continued to be better than industry benchmarks.
+TCPL experienced two pipeline breaks in 2011 on its operated pipelines.
 The first break occurred in a remote part of Northern Ontario on the Canadian Mainline pipeline system.
 The second break occurred in a remote part of Wyoming on the Bison pipeline system.